 Branch Campus (Queensbury)

 - New students enrolling at SUNY Plattsburgh’s Queensbury Branch Campus will be advised to complete a distinct, virtual orientation.
 Students accepted to the Queensbury campus should monitor their Plattsburgh email for steps to get started on orientation and can email [email protected] or call 518-792-5425 with any questions.

-Student accounts will send payment instructions to your SUNY Plattsburgh email account (mid-July for fall and late November for spring).
+Student Financial Services will send payment instructions to your SUNY Plattsburgh email account (mid-July for fall and late November for spring).
 Your bill can be accessed online in your MyPlattsburgh account.

 Students can opt to set up a proxy account for a person designated to view personal college information for a set period of time.